tz-earl/tz-earl.github.io/_posts/2021-11-28-working-in-scrum-more-notes.md

 Eventually, one of our mentors initiated a process that we've been experimenting with.

-I believe the following steps are from the book _Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days_, by Jake Knapp.
+I believe the following steps are from the book [_Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days_](https://www.amazon.com/Sprint-Solve-Problems-Test-Ideas/dp/150112174X/), by Jake Knapp.

-(0)  Physically group items by category, e.g. "improve how meetings are conducted", so that you can readily see related or similar items.
+0)  Physically group items by category, e.g. "improve how meetings are conducted", so that you can readily see related or similar items.

-(1)  Vote on the items by using silent dot voting.
+1)  Vote on the items by using silent dot voting.

-(2)  Arrange items by number of votes by placing them along a horizontal line.
+2)  Arrange items by number of votes by placing them along a horizontal line.

-(3)  Using a four-quadrant chart, position the most-voted items along the two axes of impact vs. effort.
+3)  Using a four-quadrant chart, position the most-voted items along the two axes of impact vs. effort.

-(4)  Favoring those items that are high impact and low effort, make them actionable by brainstorming specific solutions and tasks.
+4)  Favoring those items that are high impact and low effort, make them actionable by brainstorming specific solutions and tasks.

-(5)  Finally, create and define retrospective backlog items.
+5)  Finally, create and define retrospective backlog items.
 We then used a Kanban-like task board to organize and manage the workflow.

 **&bull; For visibility and transparency the burndown chart can be published after every daily scrum.**

 It's a small thing but it helps to keep everyone on the scrum team apprised as to how overall progress is being made towards meeting the sprint goals _by the team_ and not just be the individual developers.

-**&bull; Use team building activities such as the following within small-group breakouts (with thanks to Don Colliver)**
+**&bull; Use team building activities such as the following within small-group breakouts** (with thanks to [Don Colliver](https://www.doncolliver.com/))

 Questions / Tasks:
 1. Location